-For information about how to verify that the Fusion web application is online and supports Oracle ADF Desktop Integration, see Section C.1, "Verifying That Your Fusion Web Application Supports Desktop Integration".
+For information about how to verify that the Fusion web application is online and that it supports ADF Desktop Integration, see Section C.1, "Verifying That Your Fusion Web Application Supports ADF Desktop Integration."

 If you are integrating an Excel file with a secure Fusion web application, it is recommended that you use the https protocol while entering WebAppRoot's value.
 For more information about securing your Fusion web application, see Oracle Fusion Middleware Programming Security for Oracle WebLogic Server.